Getting Ready To Quilt - The Ultimate Checklist

 Any quilter will tell you that the most fun of quilting is not the prep work that is required.
 I highly recommend getting the prep work out of the way first.

 My method is to delay the start of my quilt project by a day.
-Dedicate the day prior to the prep work.
-During the prep work I will choose the fabrics, starch and iron the fabrics, cut the fabric, prepare my sewing area, clean & oil my sewing machine, choose the presser feet I will use and get all the supplies I will need handy and ready to use.
-Although I did all the prep work myself the day before, I pretend that a nice lady is the sewing buddy who enabled me to enjoy a carefree day of quilting.
+Dedicate the day prior to starting your project to the prep work.
+During the prep work, I will choose the fabrics, starch, and iron the fabrics, cut the fabric, prepare my sewing area, clean & oil my sewing machine, choose the presser feet I will use, and get all the supplies I will need handy and ready to use.
+Although I did all the prep work myself the day before, I pretended that a nice lady was the sewing buddy who enabled me to enjoy a carefree day of quilting.

 Give it a try, you’ll be quilting with a big smile on your face.
 Ask me how I know this!